Swiftsure-class battleship: Triumph

 Much like Swiftsure, Triumph was commissioned on 21 June 1904 and was initially assigned to the Home Fleet, later the Channel Fleet, until 1909.
 On 17 September 1904 the ship was struck by SS Siren off Pembroke Dock and was only slightly damaged.
 The following year, she accidentally struck her sister ship and sustained damage to her bow.
 Triumph received a brief refit at Chatham Dockyard in October 1908 and was transferred to the Mediterranean Fleet on 26 April 1909.
 The ship returned to the Home Fleet in May 1912.
 She was transferred to the China Station on 28 August 1913 and was placed in reserve at Hong Kong until mobilized in August 1914 at the beginning of World War I.

-Triumph participated in the hunt for the German East Asia Squadron and in the campaign against the German colony at Tsingtao, China until November when she began a refit at Hong Kong.
+Triumph participated in the hunt for the German East Asia Squadron and in the campaign against the German colony at Qingdao, China until November when she began a refit at Hong Kong.
 The ship departed on 12 January 1915 to participate in the Dardanelles Campaign.
 She was torpedoed and sunk off Gaba Tepe by the German submarine U-21 while bombarding Ottoman fortifications in the Dardanelles on 25 May 1915.